Ratnadeep-Paul/Ratnadeep-Paul/README.md

 Here are some ideas to get you started:
 -->

 <span>- 🔭 I’m currently working on ...
-My Website ( https://sharpwebtechnologies.com/ ) </span>
+School Data Management Application </span>
 - 🌱 I’m currently learning ...
-Flutter Native Application Development
+Advanced Flutter Native Application Development
 - 👯 I’m looking to collaborate on ...
-Website Development Projects
+Application Development Projects
 - 🤔 I’m looking for help with ...
 More Contant
 - 💬 Ask me about ...
 Anything What You Want
 - 📫 How to reach me: ...
-On My Instagramm ( https://www.instagram.com/ratnadeep_paulz/ )
+On My Instagramm ( https://www.instagram.com/_ratnadeep_paul_/ )
 - 😄 Pronouns: ...
 Anything as your thinking.
 - ⚡ Fun fact: ...
 I love Travelling but I am a Programmer.